-True HEPA is the most effective particulate filtering material on the market.
+True HEPA is the most effective particulate filtering material on the market, made from very fine paper (not synthetic materials).
 Unlike electrostatic precipitators or air filters that use negative ions, a HEPA filter can actually intercept and trap unbelievably small particulates which allow the air to remain clean without the creation of harmful byproducts.
-A HEPA air purifier will clean the dust, pollen and dander you can see, but more importantly, it can help eradicate the bacteria and pollutants you cannot.
+A medical grade HEPA air purifier will clean the dust, pollen and dander you can see, but more importantly, it can help eradicate the bacteria and pollutants you cannot.

 You Can Trust HEPA!

 To be a considered a true HEPA filter on today’s market, it must satisfy the same standards of efficiency set by the United States Department of Energy filtering 99.97 percent of particulates as small as 0.3 microns (to give that some perspective, a dot measures about 600 microns!)
 Unlike other types of air filtration devices, a device with a HEPA filter actually becomes more efficient the more you use it!

 The particles a HEPA filter is dealing with may be microscopic but their effect can be much larger than their size suggests.
 Itchy watery eyes, sneezing, wheezing, respiratory diseases, snoring, allergy and asthma attacks and disturbed sleep can all be caused by environmental pollutants.
 Using a medical grade HEPA air filter will help remove these from your home and can be the first step towards breathing a little easier tonight.